mk-fg/trip-based-public-transit-routing-algo/README.rst

 Commands to run tests from checkout directory::

   % python3 -m unittest test.all
-  % python3 -m unittest test.simple
   % python3 -m unittest test.gtfs_shizuoka
+  % python3 -m unittest -v test.simple

 ``test.all.case`` also provides global index of all test cases by name::